kiankyars/Ultra-Scale-Playbook-Series/README.md

 cd ultra-scale-playbook-series
 ```

-- Use colab or local development to open notebooks!
+- Use colab or local development to access notebooks!